You can rest assured a lot of love went into making this chocolate.

 Grinding & conching

 Conching is the process of stirring or mixing chocolate for an extended period of time.
 We only add coconut blossom sweetener once the nibs have been reduced to a smooth texture.
 We don’t add any lecithin or extra cacao butter to the mix.
-Romance Chocolate is all about two ingredients: cacao and coconut blossom sweetener.
+Romance Chocolate is all about two ingredients: cacao and coconut blossom nectar.

 Tempering & moulding